VladDobrin/CMSC423_bwt_variant/project_1.md

       * Discovered variants : what variants did you discover?
 What is the evidence you found for these variants?
 You are encouraged to include e.g. screenshots from IGV showing your pileups in the variant regions.
+      Specifically, **for each variant, what is the position (with respect to the original reference) at which it occurs, and what is the nature of the variant / edit?**.
+Is it a substitution, an insertion, or a deletion.
+If it is a substitution, what reference base is substituted for what variant base?
+If it is a deletion, which bases are deleted?
+If it is an insertion, what bases are inserted?

       * Design : what specific design decisions did you make in your tool, and why?
 If you were going to start the project again from scratch, what, if anything, would you do differently?